mumufeng1/syn_diffusion/README.md

 Three datasets were utilized in the experimental design for synthesizing promoter sequences.
 ### Wang(promoters_1)
-The first dataset, published by Wang et al[1], comprised 11,884 regulatory sequences extracted from E. coli genomes.
-Each promoter sequence was precisely defined as the 50 base pairs upstream of the Transcription Start Site (TSS).
+The first dataset, published by Thomason et al.[1], contains a total of 14098 experimentally identified promoters in the E. coli K12 MG1655 genome.
+Most of the promoters recognized in this dataset are promoters.
+The promoter sequence is defined as 50 bp upstream of the transcription start site.
 ### Johns(promoters_2)
 The second dataset, published by Johns et al.[2], contained a total of 29,249 regulatory sequences from 184 prokaryotic genomes.
 The regulatory sequence was defined as 165 base pairs upstream of the gene start codon.
 The regulatory library was cloned into a p15A vector and transformed into E. coli MG1655.
 ### Lubliner(promoters_3)